CurrencyCloud/currencycloud-net/README.md

 [![NuGet version](https://img.shields.io/nuget/v/CurrencyCloud.svg)](https://www.nuget.org/packages/CurrencyCloud/) [![Travis](https://img.shields.io/travis/CurrencyCloud/currencycloud-net.svg)](https://travis-ci.org/CurrencyCloud/currencycloud-net)

-# Currency Cloud
+# Currencycloud

-This is the official .NET SDK for v2 of Currency Cloud's API.
-Additional documentation for each API endpoint can be found at [Currency Cloud API documentation][introduction].
+This is the official .NET SDK for v2 of Currencycloud's API.
+Additional documentation for each API endpoint can be found at [Currencycloud API documentation][introduction].
 If you have any queries or you require support, please contact our sales team at sales@currencycloud.com.

 ## Installation